Jordon-Perkins/Live2Learn_capstone_2023/README.md

 ## Target Audience:
-Adult Students and instructors who are seraious about learning
+Adult Students and instructors who are serious about learning

 ## Purpose and problems it solves: